 To join a Guelph Public Library book club or for further information on times and locations, please consult our books club page, phone the Information Department at 519-824-6220, or e-mail our Book Club Coordinator at email@example.com.

 Pay a Fine?

 Library materials can be borrowed free of charge as long as they are returned by their due date.

-If items returned late, fines are charged and can be paid at any library location.
+If items are returned late, fines are charged and can be paid at any library location.
 Lost and damaged items are also subject to charges for the value of the item plus processing fees.

 The methods of payments we accept are debit, cash and Visa.

 User Fees & Service Charges